-Lead scoring is a methodology where you assign scores based on your lead behaviour, demographics, organization, and various other factors.
+Lead scoring is a methodology where you assign scores based on your lead behavior, demographics like city, organization, agency, and various other factors.
 It is not just about assigning any score.
-Rather, you assign value points to actions that matter.
+Rather, you assign past value points to actions that matter.
 It also varies according to the type of leads.

 The whole point here is: It is about assigning higher values to actions that indicate the movement of leads down the marketing-sales funnel.Lead Scoring is not about assigning any random value or generalizing the value across all leads.
 Click To Tweet

-Is Sales-Marketing Alignment Essential for Lead Scoring to Work?
+Is Sales-Marketing Alignment Essential for Lead Scoring best practices to Work?

 Yes.
-It is very important that your sales and marketing team collaborate and communicate.
+It is very important that your someone, either sales or marketing teams collaborate and communicate.
 Previously I had written on the importance of marketing-sales alignment before implementing a marketing automation tool.
 But honestly, it is not just before but ALWAYS.

 Did you know about 43% marketers forget to ask sales team to weigh in on the importance of each lead qualification criteria before assigning lead score?
 And that’s a sad reality.

-When you look at the picture from the sales person’s point of view, you realize that your marketing and sales team are harbouring two different propositions for the same product.
-Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson ended up offering.
-As a result, you now have both the teams blaming each other for the loss of lead.
+When you look at the picture from the salesperson’s point of view, you include realizing that your marketing and sales team are harboring two different propositions for the same product.
+Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson would end up offering.
+As a result, you now have both the teams blaming each other for the loss of lead and ROI.

-So you see, alone lead scoring or an entire marketing automation tool cannot help unless both your core teams are mutually agreeing on their strategies and goals.
+So you see, alone lead scoring marketing or an entire marketing tool cannot help unless both your core teams are mutually agreeing enough on their strategies and goals.